cap-js/change-tracking/README.md

 #### Human-readable Fields and Types

-To obtain human-readable columns *Field* and *Object Type*, the respective entity or element needs with be annotated with either `@Common.Label` or `@title`.
-In our example, we have annotated the entities `Incidents` and `Conversations` with `@title: 'Incidents'` and `@title: 'Conversations'` respectively for human-readable *Object Type* records.
-Human-readable *Fields* records, `@Common.Label` annotations already exist and are coming from the existing [service model](https://github.com/cap-js/incidents-app/blob/main/app/incidents/annotations.cds).
+To obtain human-readable columns *Field* and *Object Type*, one can annotate with `@Common.Label`.
+Entities can also use annotations `@title`.
+In our example, we have annotated the entities with `@title: 'Incidents'` and `@title: 'Conversations'` for human-readable *Object Type* records.
+Human-readable *Fields* records use `@Common.Label` annotations which already exist in the existing [service model](https://github.com/cap-js/incidents-app/blob/main/app/incidents/annotations.cds) except for `message` and `customer`, which we have annotated here.

 ### Test-drive Locally